All in One View

 Gas is a key part of the UK’s energy mix because of it’s dispatchability i.e., it’s ability to rapidly respond to changes in demand.
 Some green technologies like solar and wind have low dispatchability as they depend on factors like the weather.

-The above graph demonstrates how carbon intensity can vary throughout the year.
-Whilst there is little pattern month to month, it is interestirng to observe that the mimimum and maximum carbon intensity of the grid can vary between ~50 gCO2/kWh and ~250 gCO2/kWh, a factor of five.
+The above graph demonstrates how carbon intensity can vary throughout the year in the UK.
+For the UK season is not a strong driver of carbon intensity.
+It is interesting to observe that the minimum and maximum carbon intensity of the grid can vary between ~50 gCO₂/kWh and ~250 gCO₂/kWh, a factor of five.

 Carbon Intensity Forecasts

-For the UK there are publically available forecasts for the carbon intensity available at https://carbonintensity.org.uk.
+For the UK there are publicly available forecasts for the carbon intensity available at https://carbonintensity.org.uk.

 Data sources